vighneshiyer/vighneshiyer.com/content/research/blog/2025_04-tesla_fsd_is_here.md

   - Ford / GM are dead in the water and they don't even know it.
 - The Mark Rober hoax
   - The Lidar hoax continues to irritate me.
 It is obvious to me that vision is sufficient.
 Lidar has so many failure modes that vision doesn't: rain, fog, smoke, snow, occulusion, sensor fusion errors, sensor fusion inconsistency resolutions
   - There have been many experiments by non-conflicted people (unlike Rober who's friend is the CEO of a lidar company) and indeed, FSD 13.2 on HW4 doesn't have any failure mode like what Rober demonstrated.
-Perhaps older neural networks on FSD 12.x are worse, but 13.2 is a huge leap in performance.
+Perhaps older neural networks on FSD 12.x are worse especially on HW3, but 13.2 on HW4 is a huge leap in performance.
 - On Waymo
   - Right now, it feels that Waymo has a lock on the self-driving scene.
 They have real deployments, millions of miles driven, revenue, satisfied customers.
 They are expanding.
   - But they don't own the automotive stack.
 They retrofit cars.
 This doesn't scale easily.
 Tesla has factories churning out 10000+ cars per month.
 Waymo can't do that.
   - Waymo has to sink a huge cost into every car.
 Expensive sensors and Lidar.
 Breakeven is hard to achieve.
   - They rely on HD maps, pre-mapped routes, and sensor fusion.
 They exhibit failure modes that Teslas don't.
 They are geofenced - they can't drive on highways.
 - https://www.youtube.com/watch?v=mz8dOCboDz8 ( Comparison of Tesla FSD with 7 Chinese ADAS Systems. | Tesla FSD in China )
+  - There is no doubt that even in a geofenced market like China where Tesla can't export any Chinese training data to America for model refinement, Tesla is still far ahead
+- https://www.youtube.com/watch?v=s5IVI3OpVVs ( I Forgot How Good Tesla FSD Actually Is... )
+  - How does no one see this?
+Shilling Mercedes "Level 3" system and trying to compare it with this is absolutely insane.
+FSD is too good.
+  - Not just wrt safety, but also all the human aspects of driving - anticipating other vehicle movements, speculation, smoothness of driving and acceleration
+- https://www.youtube.com/watch?v=dKroGHcWeiQ&t=17s ( Tesla FSD sees further than I do.
+I thought it had made a mistake again. | Tesla FSD in China )
+  - More amazing feats: https://www.youtube.com/watch?v=s2GwXdhstJo ( Nighttime Tire Recognition Ability: Huawei Aito ADS vs. Tesla FSD. | Tesla FSD in China )